You see a cyber line on the businessowners policy and feel like the box is checked.

 Tradeoffs and gotchas

 The BOP endorsement has the opposite tradeoff.
-It is often easier to buy and easier to ignore.
+It is easy to buy and easy to ignore.
+That simplicity can hide:

 - sublimits